plan-net/core4/docs/source/feature.rst

   from multi-core laptop environments to a multi-node cluster setup
 * :ref:`project architecture <project>` - a unified scheme to package and manage multiple projects, accounts, business domains, or tenants
-* :ref:`ReST API <api>` - unified interface to access and distribute insights and data to exchange data with other systems inbound and outbount including web application frameworks
+* :ref:`web service API <api>` - unified interface to access and distribute insights and data to exchange data with other systems inbound and outbount including web application frameworks
-* mini applications - extension to the ReST API to deliver simple applications based on HTML5 and Jinja2
+* mini applications - extension to the web service API to deliver simple applications based on HTML5 and Jinja2
-* :ref:`unified authorisation and access management <access>` across :ref:`jobs <job>`, :ref:`ReST API <api>`, databases and applications
+* :ref:`unified authorisation and access management <access>` across :ref:`jobs <job>`, :ref:`web service API <api>`, databases and applications
 * :ref:`configuration management <config>` - a flexible configuration system
   which allows an effective transition from analysis and development, through testing and staging into production environments; furthermore core4